Edge Cybersecurity in Telecommunications

 Telecommunication companies are susceptible to zero-day attacks, which make patching incredibly powerful and effective.
 Poor response to DNS attacks is also easy to exploit by bad actors who know this is one of the longest risks to mitigate.
 According to Efficient’s report, 55% of businesses need at least an entire business day or more to mitigate a DNS attack.

-Also, 43% of telecommunications companies experienced a DNS malware-based cybersecurity because they were lax in applying critical and necessary patches that were particularly created to mitigate those threats.
+Also, 43% of telecommunications companies experienced a DNS malware-based attack because they were lax in applying critical and necessary patches that were particularly created to mitigate those threats.
 Surveyed telecommunications companies admitted they are losing customer data as a result of a DNS attack in 25% of cases.

 In the first quarter of 2021, the telecommunications industry was the most targeted sector for distributed denial of service (DDoS) attacks.
-This cybersecurity malicious attack floods the traffic of a targeted server or network with an army of bots that can either completely shut down a service, damage the server infrastructure, disrupt day-to-day operations, among many other technical and damaging issues.
+The malicious attack floods the traffic of a targeted server or network with an army of bots that can either completely shut down a service, damage the server infrastructure, disrupt day-to-day operations, among many other technical and damaging issues.

 There are instances where DDoS attacks are used to weaken security measures like firewalls to focus their attention on something other than a larger-scale attack that may be taking place simultaneously.